socadk/design-practice-repository/README.md

 *August 25, 2022:* "Patterns for API Design: Simplifying Integration with Loosely Coupled Message Exchanges", to be published in the Addison Wesley Signature Series curated by Vaughn Vernon, references DPR and features sample artifacts such as domain models, Y-statements, and API descriptions.
 Learn [more](https://medium.com/olzzio/new-book-patterns-for-api-design-announced-bb1fb45bb8d8).

 *April 8, 2021:* The DPR content also comes as an ebook now.
-The current draft version is available on [Leanpub](https://leanpub.com/dpr).
+The latest version is available on [Leanpub](https://leanpub.com/dpr).

 ## Terminology Clarification